The Compassion of General Yue Fei, an Ancient Chinese Legend

 Map showing the Song-Jurchen Jin wars with Yue Fei’s northern expedition routes.
 (Image: Seasonsinthesun via Wikimedia Commons)

-It was early in Yue’s military career when he found himself torn between his loyalties to his country and caring for his mother, and it is here where another legend started.
+It was early in Yue’s military career when he found himself torn between his loyalties to his country and caring for his mother, and it was here where another legend started.

 This is how Yue Fei received his legendary tattoo: “Serve the country with utmost loyalty.”